 Linux Distros Based on Fedora

-A few weeks ago, I made a YouTube video on risiOS and a lot of people were surprised that it was Fedora based, because most distros are based on either Debian, Ubuntu, or Arch.
+A few weeks ago, I made a YouTube video on risiOS, and a lot of people were surprised that it was Fedora-based because most distros are based on either Debian, Ubuntu, or Arch.
 Well, there are quite a few other distributions based on Fedora, so let’s go through some of them, specifically the ones mentioned on Fedora’s list of Fedora remixes wiki page.

 Nobara

-Nobara also comes with countless patches to different things in the system to make the computer faster, including 11 patches to the kernel just listed on the website, as well as patches to glibc to fix broken apps, a version of mesa built from git to provide newer AMD/Intel drivers, some patches to GNOME such as variable refresh rate and GNOME Extension auto updating, automatic driver installation on NVIDIA, RPMFusion & Flathub and many more features.
-So, if you are into gaming or need to push your hardware to the max, Nobara is going to be a very good option for all of its patches.
-These aren’t just things you can set up on a Fedora installation because of the extra patches to things like the kernel and glibc.
+Nobara also comes with countless patches to different things in the system to make the computer faster, including 11 patches to the kernel just listed on the website, as well as patches to glibc to fix broken apps, a version of mesa built from git to provide newer AMD/Intel drivers, some patches to GNOME such as variable refresh rate and GNOME Extension auto-updating, automatic driver installation on NVIDIA, RPMFusion & Flathub and many more features.
+So, if you are into gaming or need to push your hardware to the max, Nobara will

 Ultramarine

 Next up is Ultramarine Linux.
 This is super heavy in development right now, and there are a lot of planned features that haven’t been finished yet so far.
 According to their website, it is meant to be a spiritual successor to Korora Linux.
-This distribution ships 3 different desktops including GNOME, Budgie, and Pantheon, and they have a variant called Lapis which is built around OSTree similar to Fedora Silverblue.
+This distribution ships 3 different desktops, including GNOME, Budgie, and Pantheon, and they have a variant called Lapis, which is built around OSTree, similar to Fedora Silverblue.
 It also tries to streamline the developer experience with tools like umpkg for packaging.

 Qubes OS